 Centralised logging for Django, Gunicorn and Celery using ELK Stack

 Last week I was trying to find a solution to implement centralised logging for the project I’m working on and I came across ELK (Elasticsearch, Logstash and Kibana) stack among the most popular open source solutions.
-Despite being one of the most popular solutions, I couldn’t find a single go-to guide for full fledged integration with Django, Gunicorn and Celery.
+Despite being one of the most popular solution, I couldn’t find a single go-to guide for full fledged integration with Django, Gunicorn and Celery.

 Edit: Works only for Python 2.7.x